A. Subbarayalu Reddiar: Early life

 Agaram Subbarayalu Reddiar was born in a rich landlord family domiciled in South Arcot district of Madras Presidency on 15 October 1855.
 He studied in Presidency College, Chennai, along with Theagaroya Chetty.
 Later he studied law in the United Kingdom.

 Early political career

+He became a member of the Municiapl Council of Cuddalore in 1904.
 Subbarayalu Reddiar served as the President of Cuddalore taluk Board in 1912.
 In 1917 he became the chair of South Arcot District Board.
 He later became the first First Minister of Madras Presidency, present-day state of Tamil Nadu.

+He received the title of Rao Bahadur in 1911 for his services in the Municipal of Cuddalore.
+He was promoted to the honor of Diwan Bahadur in 1916.

 First Minister of Madras

 At the end of November 1920, the first general elections were held to the Madras Legislative Assembly as per the Montford Reforms.
 The Indian National Congress, a part of its policy during the Non-Cooperation Movement boycotted the elections.
 As a result, the Justice Party swept to power winning 63 of the 98 Assembly seats to which elections were conducted.
 Among the nominated members, it had a strength of 18 adding up to a total of 81 members in a chamber of 127.

 Following the success of the Justice Party in the 1920 elections, Lord Willingdon invited Sir Theagaroya Chetty to form the Government.
 However, he passed on the mantle to Subbarayalu Reddiar.
 Subbarayalu Reddiar assumed office as First Minister on 17 December 1920 and held the portfolios of education, public works, excise and registration in the new government.
 The first session of the assembly was inaugurated by Duke of Connaught on 13 January 1921.
 On 14 February 1921, three new Council Secretaries were appointed by the Justice party Government.
 However, Subbarayalu Reddiar resigned soon afterwards on grounds of health.